 Have options to reduce the number of people physically present on the premises (or waiting to enter the premises) been considered and (if applicable) implemented?
 This may include:

 - arranging shift work so as to reduce the number of staff present on premises at any one time

 - providing delivery services or a click and collect service from a dedicated part of the premises

 - doing any other thing previously or normally done on the premises remotely

 Is there a system in place for knowing how many people are on the premises?

-Has a safe maximum number of people been calculated that ensures 2 metre distancing is feasible on the premises?
+Has a safe maximum number of people been calculated to enable physical distancing on the premises?

 Is there a control mechanism in place to ensure that a safe maximum is not exceeded?

 Is there a need to routinely limit the number of people on the premises?